byu-cs329/lab0-constant-folding/README.md

   * What would a boundary value analysis look like?
   * How can you isolate things to only test one feature at time?
 For example, it may not be wise to write a test to see if **dead code** is removed correctly but have that test first rely on the implementation for short-circuit evaluation of boolean expressions working as expected.

 Do not implement more than is required by the test, and do not be afraid to create a lot of tests.
 Let the test define what needs to be implemented.
-And create a test for everything that needs to be implemented according to the input partitions.
+Create a test for everything that needs to be implemented according to the input partitions.
 Add code to throw `UnsupportedException` for things not yet implemented as you code along.
 For example, if additions is the only thing implemented so far, then expressions with other operators should throw on exception.
 In this way it is easier to keep track of what is yet to be implemented.

 # What to turn in?